 Step into a magical fairytale

-“Rapunzel, Rapunzel, let down your hair…” You may well find yourself letting your hair down to the words from the German fairytale as you look out from one of the turreted rooms of Marksburg Castle.
+Be transported back time as you look out from one of the turreted rooms of Marksburg Castle.
 This medieval gem is the only Rhine castle to have survived the centuries without destruction.
-Its dramatic towers and turrets never fail to evoke an awe-inspiring sense of history, while its spectacular view of the fabled River Rhine conjures a happy ever after.
+Its dramatic towers and turrets never fail to evoke an awe-inspiring sense of history, while its spectacular view of the fabled River Rhine conjures a fairytale vision.

 Be carried away by the Cossacks